magnoeasy/easybuilder/english.md

 And then click the ![image](https://user-images.githubusercontent.com/81401104/116294980-f561ca80-a76e-11eb-9602-277e3c8f8579.png) button.

-It will appear as follows:
+It will appear like this:

 ![image](https://user-images.githubusercontent.com/81401104/116295016-feeb3280-a76e-11eb-8561-490f44818321.png)